oceanprotocol-archive/OEPs/4/README.md

 ![Event Driven](images/comm-bus.png)

 * **P2P** - Provided by a Peer to Peer interface.
-It is in charge of maintain peer to peer communication between AGENTS.
+It is in charge of maintaining peer to peer communication between AGENTS.
 This communication can be used to implement:
-  - Direct messaging between parties - Allowing for example the agree Contracts terms before formalizing the contract or direct sharing of Assets consumptions information between the provider and the consumer
+  - Direct messaging between parties - Allowing for example the agreement on Contracts terms before formalizing the contract or direct sharing of Assets consumptions information between the provider and the consumer
-  - Assets transferring between different Ocean actors - In the actors that are giving access directly to some assets without using a third-party provider, it would be possible to share directly the Assets between parties.
+  - Assets transferring between different Ocean actors - for example when actors are giving access to some asset directly without using a third-party provider.

 ![P2P Communication](images/comm-p2p.png)